satorici/satori-docs/satori_help/docs/issues.md

 ## GitHub security advisories

-`issue FINDING-ID advisory` creates an **external issue** for the finding and publishes it as a GitHub security advisory in the repository of the execution, through the Satori [GitHub Application](https://github.com/apps/satorici).
+`issue FINDING-ID advisory` creates an **external issue** for the issue and publishes it as a GitHub security advisory in the repository of the execution, through the Satori [GitHub Application](https://github.com/apps/satorici).
 The command prints the advisory URL (the `GHSA-...` identifier if no URL is available):

 ```sh
 satori-v2 issue 42 advisory